 Something to cover your costume (jacket or dressing gown) (*Concert day only)

-Zip lock bag and spares zip lock bags to fit your costumes incase you lose yours.
+Zip lock bag and spares zip lock bags to return your costumes incase you lose yours.
 You will need these to return your costumes after the concert

 Small children may require something quiet to entertain them while they are waiting.
 (Colouring in book and pencils) (*Concert day only)